Posted on Leave a comment

 A major reason this project is so cohesive is because we chose to create a very classic pallet and employed a simple design principle – ONLY USE 3 COLORS!
 We used these below:

 I hope today’s blog has inspired you to consider taking on a project in your home.
 Building out this attic is a very doable project.
 And when all is said and done, just look at what the outcome could be!
-Okay, so let’s answer an important question:
+Okay, so let’s answer a few helpful questions you might be thinking:

 Is a finished attic worth it?